Colour world tour

 Interview with Jean-Marc Pontroué, new CEO of Panerai

-In a few days, the SIHH 2019 will take place.
-What will you pack in your suitcase?
+The SIHH 2019 took place recently.
+What did you pack in your suitcase?

 Italian suits, flippers to go diving with Guillaume Néry (world record holder free diving, ed.) and my trainers, of course: I never travel without my running shoes.